-2013 Tahoe Donner Trails Master Plan (TMP)
+2013 Tahoe Donner Trails Master Plan (2013 TMP)

-The purpose of the Tahoe Donner TMP is to provide long-term guidance for summer trails planning, management, maintenance, and funding.
-The TMP: provides recommendations for design, planning, development, management, and maintenance of the summer trail system; incorporates recommendations from Tahoe Donner members gained during the TMP; planning process; and establishes a process for implementation of the TMP.
-It was intended for the Plan to be updated every five years in order to remain current with the needs of the membership, accommodate changes in use, and to allow for adaptive management.
+The purpose of the Tahoe Donner 2013 TMP is to provide longterm guidance for summer trails planning, management, maintenance, and funding.
+The 2013 TMP: provides recommendations for design, planning, development, management, and maintenance of the summer trail system; incorporates recommendations from Tahoe Donner members gained during the 2013 TMP; planning process; and establishes a process for implementation of the plan.
+It was intended for the plan to be updated every five years in order to remain current with the needs of the membership, accommodate changes in use, and to allow for adaptive management.